Addressing Your Concerns

 The AIC cannot:

-Depending on the nature of the complaint and the seriousness of the allegations, the investigative process may take several months or longer if the matter proceeds to an internal disciplinary hearing.
+Depending on the nature of the complaint and the seriousness of the allegations, the AIC investigation may take several months or longer depending on how far through the process the matter proceeds.

 The identity of the complainant will be provided to the member.

 The complainant will be provided with the findings and any resulting Sanctions relating to the substance of their complaint provided in:

 - the final decision reached by an Adjudicating Sub-Committee, or

 - the final decision reached by an Appeal Sub-Committee hearing panel